 - Tax relief on childcare vouchers and Basic Earnings Assessments

-- Holiday Pay – what elements must be included
+- what pay elements must be included

 About the Lecturer

-She is a regular speaker at payroll conferences including the IPASS Annual Payroll Conference & Exhibition and is a regular contributor to payroll magazines.
-She holds the Diploma in Payroll Management.
+She has been working with IPASS for over 14 years.
+In 2008 she was awarded the Strathearn Award for Lifetime Achievement.
+She is a regular speaker at payroll conferences including the IPASS Annual Payroll Conference & Exhibition and is a regular contributor to Taxation magazine.

 Attendance at this seminar may qualify for 7 CPD/CPE hours for members of the Institute of Chartered Accountants in Ireland, the Association of Chartered Certified Accountants, the Institute of Certified Public Accountants in Ireland, the Irish Taxation Institute, the Law Society and the Institute of Accounting Technicians in Ireland.